Are you finding it difficult to attract buyers despite changing your SEO strategy?

 B. Make The Visitor A Priority

-No one likes a company that talks about itself; instead, the attention should be on the audience to meet their demands.
-Although we mentioned highlighting the benefits, you must market them to ensure that they appeal to visitors.
+No one likes a company that talks about itself; instead, the attention should be on the audience, and the content should give visitors relevant information to meet their demands.
+Although we mentioned highlighting the benefits, you must market them to ensure they appeal to visitors.

 17. Testing Landing Pages

-Another critical factor while creating landing pages is to test them after launching the site.
-You need to monitor the number of conversions to meet targets, which will lead to a continuous inflow of traffic.
+Another critical factor while creating landing pages is to test your landing pages after launching the site.
+You need to monitor the number of conversions to meet targets, leading to a continuous traffic inflow.